Stephens lifts Topgolf Callaway Brands Corp [MODG] price estimate. Who else is bullish?

 Stephens have made an estimate for Topgolf Callaway Brands Corp shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on November 09, 2023.

-Topgolf Callaway Brands Corp [MODG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.25.
-With this latest performance, MODG shares gained by 1.32% in over the last four-week period, additionally sinking by -28.84% over the last 6 months – not to mention a drop of -39.81% in the past year of trading.
+Topgolf Callaway Brands Corp [MODG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.08.
+With this latest performance, MODG shares dropped by -5.53% in over the last four-week period, additionally sinking by -36.27% over the last 6 months – not to mention a drop of -44.14% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Topgolf Callaway Brands Corp [MODG] shares currently have an operating margin of +7.31 and a Gross Margin at +60.08.
 Topgolf Callaway Brands Corp’s Net Margin is presently recorded at +3.95.